absolud/pspy/README.md

 ## Examining the 'ScriptingListenerJS.log' file
-So first we need a converter that takes the log entries, filters out usable js code and transpile them to human-readable python functions.
+First we need a converter that takes the log entries, filters out usable js code and transpile these to human-readable python functions.
 Excluding unusable entries.
 This is a list of things you would want to exlude:

 - "idhistoryStateChanged"
 - "idmodalStateChanged"